Since their launch in 2010, academies have radically changed the educational landscape in England, now accounting for 77% of secondary schools.

 I have recently completed a submission to help a technology supplier win a national award for collaboration, based on a case study with a primary school: “A digital journey of innovation, trust and collaboration enabling a disadvantaged primary school to excel despite Covid-19.”

-This was a collaboration between a state-funded multicultural school in London, with 50% of pupils receiving Pupil Premium (a measure of disadvantage), and Strictly Education, which supplies professional support services from EdTech to finance to HR for 3,000 schools, academies and MATs.
+This was a collaboration between a state-funded multicultural school in London, with 50% of pupils receiving Pupil Premium (a measure of disadvantage), and a company supplying professional support services from EdTech to finance to HR for 3,000 schools, academies and MATs.
 A partnership of trust built up over six years meant that when schools closed during lockdown this primary was ahead of the game and able to provide high-quality remote learning and a laptop or iPad to every child, so there was no digital divide and no one was left behind.
 Staff said the result was “incredible”.

 The copywriting challenge was to answer tough questions on innovation, quantify outcomes, gather testimonials from teachers and parents, and synthesise 5,000 words of fascinating background material into a succinct 1,500-word entry.